This post has been corrected.

 The idea that sexual harassment and violence is just “what men do” is the 21st-century atheist’s interpretation of the laddist maxim that “Boys will be boys.”
 The same logic is manifest in statements that justify sexual violence on a woman’s behavior or style of dress.

-As a capitalist-fueled institution, New Atheism has established itself as a mirror image of religion.
 The second explanation for why the atheism movement foments sexism can be found in what Dawkins himself said during a 2002 TED Talk called “militant atheism.”
 Instead of practicing atheism as a kind of absenteeism from religion—which is how I approach it—Dawkins presents the case for an atheism that aggressively attacks other religions.
 Even more pernicious is the way he argues for a moral and organizational structure on par with orthodox religions.
 “We need a consciousness-raising, coming-out campaign for American atheists,” Dawkins said.
 “When a critical mass has been obtained, there’s an abrupt acceleration in recruitment.
 And again, it will need money.”

 As a capitalist-fueled institution, New Atheism has established itself as a mirror image of religion, with Dawkins & Friends situating themselves at the pinnacle of the movement–in the role of God.
 Feminist philosopher Elizabeth Grosz put it this way: “God is dead; long live man!
 Nietzsche said it all, and Dawkins [and the male leaders of the movement] have resurrected man as god,” she told Quartz in an email.